pmcclay/hc05_baudat/README.md

 ### "the usual" UNO-like boards
 hardware serial
-whatever "Serial" connects to
+* whatever "Serial" connects to
+* but bps detection specifically assumes RX on pin 0

 ### connecting to Digispark-like ATtiny85 boards

 RX (from HC-05 TX) on pin 2.
 Because INT0.
 TX (to HC-05 RX) on pin 0.
+LED on 0 might be a reason to use 1.
 TODO [example]()